pi-engine/pi/README.md

 Acknowledgements
 ----------------

-The Xoops/Pi Engine Team would like to thank Mr. Su Gongyu from EEFOCUS.com and Master Xianxin from Longquan Monastery for their ultimate supports.
-The Wen.org.cn Team has been a great support since early days of Xoops Project and continuously been a part of the Pi Team.
+The Xoops/Pi Engine Team would like to thank Mr. Su Gongyu from EEFOCUS.com and Master Xianxin from Longquan Monastery for their ultimate support.
+The Wen.org.cn Team has been a great support since early days of Xoops Project and continues to be a part of the Pi Team.

-Copyright and license
+Copyright and License
 ---------------------

-The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users in technology and business.
+The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users.

 New BSD License
 Copyright (c) 2011, Pi Engine Project